giovanni-giovannozzi/demo/README.md

 103266195,639156553262_DELETED_1486721886
 ```
 and checks for correctness of the phone numbers.
 The output of the processing is printed in standard output and in three files (one for accepted numbers, one for incorrect numbers and one for corrected numbers), placed in the same directory where input file resides.
-Afterwards a form allows to check number's correctness.
+Afterwards a form allows to check the correctness of a number chosen at will.

 # Requirements
 - Java (tested with Java 1.8)